 If your first date was a memorable moment, re-create it!
 Whether it's a café, restaurant, park, or otherwise, it'll be instantly romantic.
 Enjoy yourselves for a while, then steer the conversation towards your proposal.
 Pull out the engagement ring for a surprise!

 Get dressed up and go out together for an evening of dancing.
 You can make a special request to the DJ to play your favorite love song.
 It will be the perfect moment to pop the question.

-If you have phenomenal videography skills, create a faux movie trailer.
-This will require a lot of planning in advance, so give yourself ample time to ask for help from family or friends, as well as development.
+If you have videography skills, create a faux movie trailer.
+This will require planning in advance, so give yourself ample time to ask for help from family or friends, as well as development.
 Once complete, host a ‘movie night’ with your partner where you will reveal the trailer.

 For theatre lovers, a lip-dub proposal would make a wonderful performance.
 A video of this idea has ranked on YouTube as the best proposal ever for eight years straight!